Author: R.A. Salvatore

 Published: September 1990

 Thankfully, we’re still taking a subterranean vacation from the historical fan fiction.
 Exile is the second book in the prequel trilogy about Drizzt Do’Urden’s early life, released simultaneously with its predecessor Homeland.
 Last time it was “man vs. society”; this time we’re shaking things up with some serious “man vs. himself” as Drizzt goes slowly crazy in a maze of lightless tunnels.
-I liked the last book, but can this one measure up to the same standard?
+I quite enjoyed the last book, but can this one measure up to the same standard?
 Let’s find out.

 The setting here is more varied than in the previous book, but still manages to be less interesting despite that.
 The subterranean wilderness where most of the book takes place is a sprawling, empty place with no clear sense of geography.
 We see plenty of its inhabitants — svirfneblin, illithids, basilisks, giant caterpillars, corbies, duergar, et cetera — but none of them get quite the time and attention that Salvatore put into fleshing out the decadent and depraved drow society of Menzoberranzan in the previous book.
 I did like the nice contrast between the safe haven of Blingdenstone, a communal utopia of deep gnomes, intercut with scenes of Menzoberranzan.
 Ultimately, though, if asked to describe the setting of this book, all I can think of to say is “a big mess of caves.”

 Drizzt begins the story as a half-feral wanderer in the wilds of the Underdark, eking out a miserable and solitary existence amidst extraordinary dangers.
 It’s been ten years since he left Menzoberranzan at the end of Homeland, and and the years haven’t been particularly kind to him — in fact, he’s gone mostly mad.
 Meanwhile, his family needs to kill him to regain Lloth’s divine favour, without which they’ll almost certainly perish.